mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Detonator cap**

 This detonator is inserted into a mass of explosives and set off either by a programmable timer or radio signal.
 Setting the timer takes a Major Action.
-Wireless bonus: You can set the detonator’s timer with a Minor Action.
+Wireless {REMOVE ME} - bonus: You can set the detonator’s timer with a Minor Action.
 You gain a Minor Action Command DNI-linked device Action to detonate the explosive.

 ### Clothing and Armor